20 Business Ideas for Stay-at-Home Parents

 2. Consignment Shop

 As a consignment shop owner, you don't pay anything for your inventory until it is sold, which makes this business ideal for the startup entrepreneur.
-Take clean, well-cared-for items and display and merchandise them for the owners, splitting the profits when you make a sale.
+Take clean, well-cared-for items and display and merchandise them online or at a physical location for the owners, splitting the profits when you make a sale.
 Many times, the profit split is either 50/50 or 60/40, with the higher percentage going to the consignment shops.